metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

 - `access_key` (Attributes) AccessKey is the AWS API key. (see [below for nested schema](#nestedatt--spec--ec2_sd_configs--access_key))
-- `filters` (Attributes List) Filters can be used optionally to filter the instance list by other criteria.
-Available filter criteria can be found here: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html Filter API documentation: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Filter.html (see [below for nested schema](#nestedatt--spec--ec2_sd_configs--filters))
+- `filters` (Attributes List) Filters can be used optionally to filter the instance list by other criteria.Available filter criteria can be found here:https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.htmlFilter API documentation: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Filter.html (see [below for nested schema](#nestedatt--spec--ec2_sd_configs--filters))
 - `port` (Number) The port to scrape metrics from.
-If using the public IP address, this must instead be specified in the relabeling rule.
+If using the public IP address, this mustinstead be specified in the relabeling rule.
 - `refresh_interval` (String) RefreshInterval configures the refresh interval at which Prometheus will re-read the instance list.
 - `region` (String) The AWS region
 - `role_arn` (String) AWS Role ARN, an alternative to using AWS API keys.